 As Salaam Alaikum Teachers and Assistants, Parents and Students;

-A bit about me, I have an Associate of the Arts (AA) degree in Psychology and Bachelor of the Arts (BA) degree in Middle Eastern History with a minor in Islamic Studies from the University of Kentucky.
-And a Master of Science degree in Human Resources Management (MS HRM) from Strayer University.
+A bit about me, I have an Associate of the Arts (AA) degree in Psychology and Bachelor of the Arts (BA) degree in History concentrating in the Middle East with a minor in Islamic Studies from the University of Kentucky, and a Master of Science degree in Human Resources Management (MS HRM) from Strayer University.
 Currently I am pursuing a Master of Science in Clinical Counseling (MCC) from Bellevue University.

 I have taught in the public-school system and for Islamic Sunday schools for since 2005.
 Concentrating in the instruction of pre-teen and teen girls.
 I have been a guest speaker to help public school teachers find common ground and relate to their Muslim students more effectively, how our youth can keep an Islamic identity in Western society, Islamic hygiene, puberty, and Islamic manners classes.
 As well as I have written The Muslim Southern Belle Guide for Teens, My Ramadan Passport, and My Islamic Weekend School Passport to Success.